 Members of a troop are often seen grooming one another and this is thought to reinforce social bonds.
-It also helps to keep them free of predators.
+It also helps to keep them free of parasites.

 Troops often include between twenty and thirty individuals but have been observed reaching as high as 100 members.

 What stops the Japanese Macaque from surviving and thriving?